anabaei/javalearn/OOP_Git.md

 * Git has two states you can be there `on a branch` and `not on a branch`.
 If you are `on a branch` then all commits are saved into your branch, but if you are `not on a branch` then new commits are not saved and if you get out of that branch git forgets all those commits
+* Best practice is to create branch from master and git add commit push to the branch, then keep working on it.

 ```java
 git checkout -b newbranc // Create new branch
 git push origin newbranch // push it